 The laboratory, radiology, and other referred ambulatory procedures are defined as referred care not part of a "per visit" service type.
 MVP will only reimburse these procedures if they are not covered as part of an existing capitation agreement or other contract.
 It is important that hospitals follow the guidelines for billing and claims submission relative to the contract that is in place for these services.
-Under a fee schedule agreement, if a laboratory, radiology, or other referred ambulatory procedure is not covered as part of an existing contract, these procedures are to be reimbursed on a fee-max-based system.
-The fee-max-based system is based upon the resource-based relative value scale (RBRVS) for physician payment format.
+Under a fee schedule agreement, if a laboratory, radiology, or other referred ambulatory procedure is not covered as part of an existing contract, these procedures are to be reimbursed on a feemax-based system.
+The fee-max-based system is based upon the resource-based relative value scale (RBRVS) for Provider payment format.
 The RBRVS uses the federal system that assigns a relative value unit to CPT or HCPCS procedure codes multiplied by a negotiated "conversion factor" dollar amount.

-The RBRVS RVUs MVP uses as well as the Clinical Lab Fee Schedule can be accessed at National Physician Fee Schedule Relative Value File from Medicare at cms.gov.
-In the event that Medicare has not published an RVU for a given code, MVP will pay these codes at the all other referred ambulatory rates without CPT/HCPCS code at reasonable charges.
+The RBRVS RVUs that MVP uses as well as the Clinical Lab Fee Schedule are available at National Provider Fee Schedule Relative Value File from Medicare at cms.gov.
+If Medicare has not published an RVU for a given code, MVP will pay these codes at all other referred ambulatory rates without CPT/HCPCS code at reasonable charges.
 Please refer to your rate agreement for further details.
 Under a fee-max-based system, the amount allowed shall not exceed billed charges.